Consider what you consider.

-The hand-made Grifo Cross has a highly puncture-resistant and lightweight Super Poly casing.
-With 300 threads per inch, you're able to expect a remarkably supple ride.
-In fact, we've found that it's a difference that you'll feel the first time out.
+The hand-made Grifo 33 Tubular Tire has a highly puncture-resistant and lightweight Super Poly casing.
+With 300 threads per inch, you can expect a remarkably supple ride.
+It's a difference that you'll feel the first time out.
 Additionally, the Grifo tread is hand-glued onto the casing when the casing is already mounted and inflated on a wheel.
 As a result, the tread isn't put under tension when you inflate the tire on your wheel, and that lack of tension leads to a lower rolling-resistance, added grip, and increased comfort.

 A superior all-around 'cross tire must have tread that provides a harmonious balance between low rolling-resistance and grip, and the Grifo's tread is world-renowned for striking that balance perfectly.
 The knobs are relatively low-profile, but they're effectively spaced in order to shed mud and to provide excellent traction.
 Simply put, the Grifo Cross rolls fast, it bites into soft ground, and it corners as if it's on rails.